 The course derives from the Erasmus+ CHAMPS Project.
 The purpose of the CHAMPS (Chess and Mathematics in Primary School) project is to develop a new category of ‘chess-maths’ exercises in which mathematical games and puzzles are represented in a chess format.

-Games based on Chess and Mathematics proved very popular and so many of them were retained within the 50 Exercises book.
+Games based on Chess and Mathematics proved very popular and so many of them were retained within the 50 Chess and Mathematics Exercises for Schools book.

 How to teach mathematics problem-solving skills using chess?